-Prerequisite: Permission of instructor Offered: as needed
+Prerequisite: Permission of instructor

 COMM 3305 Social Media & Communication

 The application, use, culture, regulation and entrepreneurial opportunities in social media are explored.
 Emphasis is placed on the evolution of social media, global communication and the growing marketplace of ideas that surround social media and the Internet.